egbeale/reading-notes/growthmindset.md

 ## Tips for maintaining a growth mindset:
 - Take a break: stand up, stretch, hydrate.
 - Don't let perfect be the enemy of good
-- Stop obsessing and just go to bed!
+- Stop obsessing and just go to bed

-# Check me out:
-Head over to my [portfolio page](http://www.github.com/egbeale).